unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 ## Make the call to the contract <a href="#2047" id="2047"></a>

-Let’s update our resolve function to use the namehash and then look up the desired record keys from the input domain name.
+Let’s update our `resolve()` function to use the namehash and then look up the desired record keys from the input domain name.
 We’ll then want to print the result in the console to inspect it further.

 First, we will query the polygon network and check the ownership.
-If there is no owner for a domain on polygon network, we need to query the ethereum network.
+If there is no owner for a domain on Polygon network, we need to query the Ethereum network.

 ```javascript
 async function resolveEthNetwork(tokenId, interestedKeys) {